 You try but, instead, your muscles are so tired that they are begging you to go to bed and your brain is already drowsy.
 You still want to satisfy your partner so; you go with the flow but cannot get an erection.

 Now, is this erectile dysfunction or the fact that you were tired was to blame?
 Of course, the latter.
 Try again the next morning, and you will surprise yourself and your partner.
-This is why often, after a long workday, having sex in the night might not always work in your favour.
+This is why often, after a long workday, having sex in the night might not always work in your favor.

 Having a drink or two on a romantic night might help set the mood and loosen up a bit, but did you know that the night might not end the way you intended it?
 Alcohol suppresses the sexual performance in men.